 With online transfers, there is no need to go to a money wiring office, telegraph station or even a bank.

 Online transfers typically involve filling out a simple online form with some details of the person/organization you’re paying.

-You can also set up automated transactions for regular bills, such as mobile or gym membership.
+You can also set up automated transactions for regular bill payments, such as mobile or gym memberships.

-Overall, there’s no denying that sending money online is the quickest method of transferring funds.
+Overall, there’s no denying that sending money online is the best way to transfer funds.